SchulzLab/MASSIF/README.md

 MASSIF uses as tools [CentriMo](https://academic.oup.com/nar/article/40/17/e128/2411117) and [PASTAA](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2642637/).
 An overview is shown below:

 ![overview.png](overview.png)
+More details on the method can be found in our [paper](https://doi.org/10.1093/bioinformatics/btz855).

 # Installation

 Necessarily installed software and packages: